caprica/vlcj/README.md

 [home page](http://capricasoftware.co.uk/#/projects/vlcj "Official vlcj home page at Caprica Software") where you can find more information as well as some new simple tutorials.

-Version 3.0.0+ of vlcj requires version 2.1.0+ of vlc, earlier versions of vlc are *not* supported and will *not* work.
+Version 3.0.0+ of vlcj requires version 2.1.0+ of VLC, earlier versions of VLC are *not* supported and will *not* work.

 Version 3.0.0+ of vlcj requires version 4.0.0+ of JNA.

-Some features of version 3.0.0+ of vlcj (such as the new audio equalizer API) require version 2.2.0+ of vlc (which has *not* yet been released).
+Some features of version 3.0.0+ of vlcj (such as the new audio equalizer API) require version 2.2.0+ of VLC (which has *not* yet been released).

-If you still need to use vlc 2.0.x then you must stay with vlcj 2.x.x instead of upgrading to the new vlcj 3.0.0 series.
+If you still need to use VLC 2.0.x then you must stay with vlcj 2.x.x instead of upgrading to the new vlcj 3.0.0 series.

 Maven Dependency